IShix-g/CMSuniVortex/docs/README.md

 | Addressables | 3.1KB | 0.24ms | 9MB |
 | WebView | 31.8KB | 0.56ms | 70MB |
 | Json | 4.3KB | 1.18ms | 9.7MB |

+## Plans for the Future

+Currently, the system only supports up to the generation of `ScriptableObject`.
+However, we are planning to enhance it to handle the locally generated objects and to build Addressable to send to a server.
+We would also like to increase support for CMS.
+If you are interested, we appreciate your cooperation.